 2. The judge will determine how to distribute the funds associated with a class action claim.

 Usually, a class action claim will involve specific compensation paid out to each member of the lawsuit.
 If most of the members of the class sustained similar injuries, it may involve only a basic, percentage-based calculation.
 On the other hand, some class-action lawsuits may involve more complex breakdowns based on the type and severity of injuries sustained.

 3. You may not receive as much compensation as part of a class-action lawsuit as you would if you filed an individual personal injury claim.

 Often, a class-action lawsuit will not offer the best possible outcome for many individual members of the lawsuit.
 You may not receive as much compensation as you would if you filed a personal injury claim, particularly if the company must stretch its resources to compensate the victims of that accident.
 However, it can make hiring an attorney more cost-effective and can reduce much of the stress associated with the claim.
 If you fit into the class described by a class-action lawsuit, you may no longer have a choice about filing a personal injury claim.

-Contact Bruning Law Firm to Learn More About Grounds for a Class Action Lawsuit
+Contact Bruning Law Firm if You Feel You Have a Class Action Case

 These types of lawsuits allow individuals to seek justice from a negligent party when they would not be able to pursue the claim on their own.
 Participating in a class-action lawsuit often relieves much of the stress of legal fees or participating in court proceedings.